 Cornerstone is one of the most affordable Christian universities in the nation and continues to expand access for students.
 The university recently extended its tuition freeze for traditional campus students through the 2026-27 academic year and renewed the Cornerstone Commitment Grant — a tuition-free partnership for all full Pell Grant and maximum Michigan Achievement Scholarship.
 Online tuition is already one of the most affordable compared to other national online degrees.
 CU’s traditional tuition is comparable to many public universities, yet offers the advantages of a private, personalized and Christ-centered learning experience.
 This commitment to value has helped drive an 18% increase in freshmen and transfer enrollment this year as more students seek both affordability and a meaningful educational environment.
 We offer up to 75 percent of previous credits to help you finish your degree sooner.

 January also aligns with one of the year’s most active hiring periods,* as employers launch new initiatives, reset budgets, and expand teams.
 It’s the top month of the year for job searches and newly posted opportunities.
 Pursuing your degree not only helps your resume, but for certain roles, it’s required.
 And you can stand out with HR and hiring supervisors if you are looking to advance in your current role.
 Pursuing a college degree enhances your profile.
 Starting your studies during this season positions you to advance your career goals while developing relevant, in-demand skills like decision-making, communication, leadership and team building.
-You don’t have to wait until fall to gain the Cornerstone Advantage™/academics/.
+You don’t have to wait until fall to gain the Cornerstone Advantage™.

 Cornerstone offers flexible pathways for students at every stage of life — on-campus class options for high school graduates and graduate students, commuter-friendly programs, fully online degrees and SOAR, our 100% mobile-first learning platform and business degrees.
 Across each format, students experience the relational strength of a Christian university where professors mentor, support and guide you toward your calling.
 And you study alongside peers who share your goals and Christ-centered values.